Percuil River: Place

 Opposite St Mawes is the small tidal creek of Place, which is the destination of the Place Ferry from St Mawes, and the departing or landing point for walkers on the South West Coast Path.
 The boathouse and slipway was used by the Percuil and St Mawes Ferry, for the twice daily steamer from Falmouth and the rowing ferry to St Mawes.
 Passenger traffic was mainly for estate workers and to take children to school.
 With the increasing use of roads the ferry became redundant but the service restarted in the 1980s, with the support of the Countryside Agency following the designation of the coast path as a National Trail.
 The sheltered beach on the southern shore, known as Cellar Beach was once the landing place for large catches of pilchards.
 Cellar refers to the spot where the pilchards were salted as a winter food for local consumption and for export to Mediterranean countries.
-Much of the wealth of the Spry family came from their fishing fleet, pilchard cellar and boat-building.
+Much of the wealth of the Spry family came from their fishing fleet, pilchard cellar and boatbuilding.